larspage/UnlicesnsedDrivingSchool/docs/development_phases.md

 ## Current Project Status

-The infrastructure foundation is complete and data layer integrations are implemented, enabling API development to begin.
+The infrastructure foundation is complete.
+The data layer is undergoing architectural changes from Google Workspace to local JSON file storage on DigitalOcean droplets, enabling cost-effective deployment.

 ---